MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugin.md

 | Inventory | Allows an AI to update inventory levels based on sales or new shipments. |

 > [!Tip]
 > When developing plugins for task automation, it’s important to ensure that you have the necessary safeguards in place to ensure the AI cannot perform actions without user consent.
+To learn more about building approval workflows, refer to the [hooks and filters article](./hooks-and-filters.md) article.

 ## Using plugins with Semantic Kernel